Fantasy football: Week 4 tight end rankings

 Sept.
-25 (UPI) -- Evan Engram, Mark Andrews, Travis Kelce, Will Dissly and Zach Ertz top my Week 4 fantasy football tight end rankings for 2019.
+26 (UPI) -- Evan Engram, Mark Andrews, Travis Kelce, Zach Ertz and Will Dissly top my Week 4 fantasy football tight end rankings for 2019.

-Austin Hooper, Greg Olsen, Darren Waller, Delanie Walker and Eric Ebron round out my top-10 options for Week 4.
+Austin Hooper, Delanie Walker, Greg Olsen, Darren Waller and Eric Ebron round out my top-10 options for Week 4.

 If you are in a league that requires starting a tight end, other great options are available this week.
 Take a look at my top add/drops for Week 4.
 My top 20 rankings can help you decide between two options to add to your starting lineup.